TheoThenault/TheoThenault/README.md

 - 👋 Hi, I’m @TheoThenault
 - 👀 I’m interested in Computer Science & Development
-- 🌱 I’m currently studying at Université de Poitiers
+- 🌱 I’m currently studying IT at Conservatoire National des Arts et Métiers Engineering School

 <!---
 TheoThenault/TheoThenault is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.